Golden46/InventorySystem/docs/tutorial.md

 ## Scripting - User Interface

 ### [InventoryUI](InventoryUI.md)
-This script is handles updating the info in the slots when items are added or swapped in the inventory.
+This script handles updating the info in the slots when items are added or swapped in the inventory.

+>[!NOTE]
+> This script will not function at first.
+It requires the `InventorySlot` script which we will be making after.
+You should get a few errors until that script is created, you do not need to worry about them.

 ```cs
 using System.Collections.Generic;